KapilanS/KapilanS/README.md

 Hello,  I'm **KAPILAN S**.

-I'm currently pursuing my Bachelor's Degree in Artificial Intelligence and Data Science.
+I'm a Graduate with Bachelor's Degree in Artificial Intelligence and Data Science.

 ## Languages/Skills